 Many of these risk factors for hyperlipidemia can be controlled by lifestyle choices.
 For example, maintaining a healthy weight is one way to reduce the risk of hyperlipidemia.

 What are other steps a person can take to prevent hyperlipidemia?

 Here are additional steps to take to reduce the risk of hyperlipidemia:

 - Eat foods low in saturated fat, trans fat, and cholesterol.
-To do this, eat less full-fat dairy products, fatty meats, and desserts high in fat and sugar.
+Eat less full-fat dairy products, fatty meats, and desserts high in fat and sugar.
 Limit foods that are high in cholesterol, such as egg yolks, fatty meats, and organ meat (like liver and kidney).
 Instead, choose low-fat or fat-free milk, cheese, and yogurt; eat more foods that are high in fiber, like oatmeal, oat bran, beans, and lentils; and eat more vegetables and fruits.

 - If you smoke, quit.
 Nicotine gum, patches, and lozenges can make it easier to quit.
 Help is also available over the phone or online.
 To learn more about strategies to quit smoking, read this fact sheet from the National Heart, Lung, and Blood Institute (NHLBI).